Covic/superstore-dw/README.md

-### This is a simple sandbox for learning dbt tools and some other cool stuff, I will use
+### This is a simple sandbox for learning dbt tools and some other cool stuff
-this README file to explain some configuration changes step by step.
+This README file explains some configuration changes step by step.
 For version 1 there will be only configuration and testing iussues, for version 2 the basic integration with the database and models are tested, on version 3 a complete solution proposed on class will be used and modified for the same purpose.